Livelihood Savings Groups For Refugees

 Savings groups act like a community bank.
-Refugees put their money in and can then ask for loans for business orĀ the needs of their family.
+Refugees and host community members put their money in and can then ask for loans for business or the needs of their family.
 They repay back over time with interest.
 The groups also are encouraged to be involved in projects together to raise funds which are distributed yearly.

-CRESS now supports 62 Savings groups in Imvepi refugee settlement, Mijale and the surrounding bush and Gabor.
-Each group has an average of 30 members giving a total of 1861 individuals.
+CRESS now supports 81 Savings groups in Imvepi Refugee Settlement, Rhino Camp, Mijale and the surrounding bush and Gabor.
+Each group has about 30 members, giving a total of 2,331 individuals.

 The groups are supported with a start-up kit containing a safebox and stationary.
-They also have training to teach them about savings and how to make the group work for them and continuing advice from a Community Business Facilitator (CBF).
-To enable the CBFs CRESS has been able to donate bicycles to them to travel between groups.
+They also have training to teach them about savings and how to make the group work for them and continuing advice from a Community Process Facilitator (CPF).
+To enable the CPFs CRESS has been able to donate bicycles to them to travel between groups and continue to train them to ensure the best outcomes for the group members.

 Key benefits